cguth7/cguth7.github.io/_posts/2021-02-03-game-abstractions.md

 transition between buckets during play.
 Buckets could be created automatically such as in the manner just described or manually, which requires expert input, but would be quite difficult to create policies for.

+Three common ways of bucketing are:
+**Expectation-based:** Developed by Gilpin and Sandholm in 2007.
+Buckets are created based on the potential to improve given future cards, potentially by putting the same amount of hands into some fixed number of buckets according to hand strength.
+A problem is that buckets can be unevenly distributed and that there are often strategic differences in playing draw hands compared to made hands, which would not be differentiated here (for example the expectation of the value of JT on 983 may be similar to A8, but the A8 is a mid strength hand that probably should be playing passively and the JT is a good semi bluffing hand that has overcards and a straight draw).
+The standard technique is to make each bucket on each round to have the same percentage of cards based on a hand strength measure, which could be based on the expectation of hand strength E[HS] or E[HS^2] (gives more value to hands with higher potential to improve in the future) or some similar metric, which are measured against winning at showdown against a random hand.

+**Potential-aware:** Automated abstraction technique that was created in 2007 by Gilpin and Sandholm that uses multi-dimensional histograms, where the maximum number of buckets in each round is determined based on the size of the final linear program to solve.
+This starts in the final round by bucketing hands into sets with k-means clustering and then buckets on prior rounds are derived from the final round based on how often they turn into the final round clusters.
+So if there are five clusters on the final round, then there would be a distribution of five transition probabilities on the prior round, which are then grouped together using some similarity function such as Euclidean distance for each value in the histogram.
+This continues backwards until the first round.

+**Phase-based:** This method solves earlier parts of the game separately from later parts of the game, which allows for finer abstraction in each segment than would be possible in the game as a whole.

+Additionally, most poker algorithms depend on perfect recall in terms of theory to arrive at a Nash equilibrium.
+This is the assumption that an agent doesn't forget anything and can rely on prior knowledge.
+An additional way to abstract, then, is to use **imperfect recall abstractions** (which remove theoretical CFR guarantees), which are when the player “forgets” previous observations and uses information based only on specific parts of the history, or even on no history at all.
+This assumption is therefore not very applicable to real life, although in real life the true human memory does not remember all of the historical observations and actions like in perfect recall abstractions.

+Imperfect recall therefore places more emphasis on recent information, which can be done by using an abstraction with fewer buckets on earlier rounds or by forgetting all prior rounds except for the current.
+This is similar to endgame solving -- a way to focus resources on the most important betting rounds and decisions, particularly in no limit hold'em.

 There are three main methods to compare abstraction solutions to poker games: one on one (against either another agent or a human), versus equilibrium, and versus best response.
 Respectively, the possible problems possible are intransitivities, infeasible